-If you apply for a new loan to consolidate your debt, the lender will perform a credit check to determine your creditworthiness.
+If you apply for a new loan to consolidate your debt, the lender will perform a credit check to determine if they should lend to you.
 This could cause a slight drop in your credit score — though this is usually only temporary and your score will likely bounce back within a few months.

 When debt consolidation makes sense

 While consolidating your debt might be a good idea in some cases, it isn’t the right move for everyone.
 Here are a few instances where taking out a debt consolidation loan could make sense: